-4 Benefits of the Iterative Nature of the Scrum Methodology
+4 Benefits of Iterative Project Management

 We’re all familiar with major software releases.
 Go way back in your time machine and think about the Windows environment.
 There was Windows 3.0, Windows 95, Windows 98, Windows 2000, Windows XP, Windows Vista, and the upcoming release of Windows 8.